ptolar/single-molecule-FRET-trace-analysis/README.md

 run processSMstreamsSplitView.m

-Short sample image streams are provided along with the corresponding alignment tform.
+Short sample image streams are provided along with the corresponding alignment image.
+The alignment tform is also included so the alignment step can be skipped for the sample images.